Teodoro Obiang Nguema Mbasogo: Wealth

-Obiang, his cabinet and his family allegedly have received billions in undisclosed oil revenue each year from the nation's oil production.
-Marathon Oil purchased land from Abayak, Obiang's personal investment vehicle, for more than $2 million; in June 2004 the sale was pending but Marathon had already made a $611,000 first payment with a check made out to Obiang.
+Obiang, his cabinet, and his family have allegedly received billions in undisclosed oil revenue each year from the nation's oil production.
+Marathon Oil purchased land from Abayak, Obiang's personal investment vehicle, for more than $2 million; in 2004 the sale was pending but Marathon had already made a $611,000 payment with a check made out to Obiang.
 Marathon also was involved in a joint venture to operate two gas plants with GEOGAM, a quasi-state firm in which Abayak controlled a 75% stake.

-Although the cabinet has made moderate increases in social spending, these remain far overshadowed by the spending on, for instance, presidential palaces.
+Although the cabinet has made moderate increases in social spending, these are far overshadowed by the spending on, for instance, presidential palaces.
 In addition, the Obiang administration has been characterized by harassment of dissenters and foreign officials seeking to report on conditions.

-Obiang filed a libel lawsuit in a French court against an organization he believed was demeaning his image by saying that his government had committed such acts, but the case was dismissed.
+Obiang filed a libel lawsuit in a French court against an organization he believed was defaming him by saying that his government had committed such acts, but the case was dismissed.